There’s a great old song lyric: “Before you abuse, criticize and accuse, just walk a mile in my shoes.”

 #8 Not giving (and honoring) a way out

 While you hope your members will be delighted with every helpful and informative message you send, there are always those who will decide they don’t need to hear from you anymore (or maybe just not hear from you about EVERYTHING).
 Give them options to control their experience and opt-out of certain types or categories of communications.
-In general, most organizations don’t communicate too much—just too much about something the particular member doesn’t want to hear about.
+Despite what you may hear (“you send too many emails”), you really aren’t communicating too much—just too much about something the particular member doesn’t want to hear about.
 Don’t hide your unsubscribe, or make it difficult to find.
 Making people stay isn’t going to make them open (and read) what you’re sending.

 #9 Forgetting to show members a little love